Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Training Stage

 Deeper theoretical work seeks to explain why these power laws exist. \citet{bahri2024explaining} identify four distinct scaling mechanisms: variance-limited and resolution-limited, each for both data and parameters.
 This work posits that the non-universal scaling exponents are linked to the intrinsic dimension of the data manifold.
 Further, \citet{havrilla2024understanding} explicitly derive scaling exponents based on this manifold hypothesis.

-As the community looks to a data-constrained future, new scaling strategies are being explored. \citet{kim2025pre} investigate the ``data-constrained, compute-rich'' regime, proposing a joint scaling recipe where both the number of ensemble members ($K$) and the parameters per member ($N$) are scaled to infinity.
-More recently, \citet{held2025relative} move beyond absolute performance to study ``relative'' performance, showing that scaling is not a ``universal equalizer''.
+As the community looks to a data-constrained future, new scaling strategies are being explored. \citet{kim2025pre} investigate the ``data-constrained, compute-rich'' regime, proposing a joint scaling recipe where both the number of ensemble members ($K$) and the parameters per member ($N$) are scaled to infinity. \citet{held2025relative} move beyond absolute performance to study ``relative'' performance, showing that scaling is not a ``universal equalizer''.
 The performance gaps between different data distributions evolve in different ways: some gaps converge (e.g., knowledge domains), while others diverge (e.g., certain AI risk behaviors).
+More recently, \citet{liu2025superposition} introduce the concept of superposition, where models represent more features than the dimensions they have, and thus propose a power-law loss with model size without assuming power laws in data. \citet{zou2026effective} further introduce the concept of effective frontiers and unify existing scaling laws.

 \textbf{The Origin of Intelligence. } Understanding the origins of intelligence in artificial neural networks remains a critical problem in AI research.
 Recently, compression has emerged as a popular perspective for understanding the success of Transformer models~\citep{Ilyatalk2023, LMisCompression, CompressionIntelligenceLinearly, pan2025understanding}.
 A prevailing view is that effective compression can give rise to intelligence \citep{hutterprize, Ilyatalk2023, pan2025understanding}.
 Data compression focuses on removing redundant information, and from this perspective, Transformers can efficiently compress large-scale data while modeling the underlying target distribution using a limited number of parameters $\vtheta$. \citet{LMisCompression} formalize the connection between the maximum likelihood training objective of LLMs and arithmetic coding, proposing that LLMs act as powerful lossless compressors.
 They also empirically demonstrate that foundation models can serve as general-purpose compressors.
 During training, a Transformer learns a parameterized distribution $\vp_{\vtheta}$ to maximize the log-likelihood, which is equivalent to minimizing the expected code length when the model is used for compression.
 According to Shannon's source coding theorem~\citep{shannon}, the minimum expected number of bits required to encode the data is precisely the entropy, which represents the theoretical limit of the model’s compression performance. \citet{ren2025revisiting} further study Transformers in a controlled setting with a predefined target distribution, revealing an inherent bias toward learning distributions with lower entropy than the true target.
 This bias is primarily driven by the feed-forward (FFN) modules, highlighting a structural source of the model’s inductive preference.